ensisoft/detonator/BUILDING.md

 </details>

-### On the Web (WASM+HTML5)
+### On the Web (WASM+HTML5) 💩
 *Currently, only some unit tests are available on the web.
 More tests will be enabled as needed.*

 <details><summary>How to run unit tests</summary>

-The detonator/emscripten/bin folder should contain the following build artifacts:
+<i>The `detonator/emscripten/bin` folder should contain the following build artifacts:</i>

+  * http-server.py
   * unit-test.html
   * UnitTest.js
   * UnitTest.wasm
+  * UnitTestThread.js
+  * UnitTestThread.wasm
+  * UnitTestThread.worker.js

-Launch a web server for serving the test HTML page.
+1. Launch a web server for serving the test HTML pages.

 ```
   $ cd detonator/emscripten/bin
-  $ python -m http.server
+  $ python http-server.py
+  $ Serving at port 8000
 ```

+2. Open your web browser and navigate to http://localhost:8000/unit-test.html
-Open your web browser and navigate to http://localhost:8000/unit-test.html.
+3. Open your web browser and navigate to http://localhost:8000/unit-test-thread.html

+The test execution may take some time.
+The performance tests will execute without running the JS main thread, thus the page will seem "stuck" to the browser.
+But if you let it run it should complete and print `Success!` to indicate completion.

 </details>